NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Because I do not know what the IP address of the board is, I will go back to the [Platform Processor System Setup](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/tutorials/rfsoc/tut_getting_started.html#platform-processor-system-setup) and continue reading that.

+(read the section)

+Okay.
+That was not helpful.
+I need to know what the IPs of the FPGAs are.

+I could look something up, but something tells me that there are guides for this kind of thing on the GitLab for the *group*, in particular.

+I did some rooting around.
+No joy.
+It must be in there somewhere, but I could not find it.

+I reached out to R. Poll, who knows more about this than I do.
+He says the RFSoC 4x2 board is located at `192.168.2.140`

+I will do a search of the GitLab (the entire thing) for any mention of this IP address.

+Used `"192.168.2.140" inurl:gitlab.ras.byu.edu`.
+No joy.

+Lets try sshing into the board directly.

+used `ssh casper@192.168.2.140` w/ "casper" being the password

+I got in!

+Interesting . . . `Last login: Sat May  1 14:40:45 2021 from 192.168.2.202`

+R. Poll said that he uses this board often, though.
+Why does it not show his logon?

 # 11/27/2025